lariosm/lariosm.github.io/CS460/HW2/index.md

   </div>");
 ```

-Finally, after all that was set up, I created an event listener so that when the "Calculate" button is pressed, it would perform various tasks, including making sure valid values were being passed, as well as dispensing bills and printing a table.
+Finally, after all that was set up, I created an event listener so that when the "Calculate" button is pressed, it would perform various tasks, including making sure valid values were being passed, dispensing bills, printing a table and so forth.
 ```
 $('#submit').on('click', function() { //when user clicks "Calculate" button
     $('#submit').prop('disabled', true); //prevents creation of multiple tables